Vaesen Published scenarios: roundup review

 On top of that, it also introduces a potential long term rival and maybe villain that works for the Rosencreutz (a rival organization of the Society that sees all Vaesen as demons and intends to simply destroy all Vaesen), but again, at the time of writing this blog post, no supplement has provided any material on either the organisation or the character in question.
 Of course, you can take these as an invitation to create your own conspiracies and plots, but the elements that are given are not particularly easy to build a conspiracy around, and of course, if any later material comes back to these, you may find your own material completely incompatible with “the cannon”.

-Fireheart is really epic, and it has a very interesting plot.
+Fireheart is epic, and it has a very interesting plot.
 You can keep the players guessing for quite a bit about the source of the problems.
-The main preparation I did for it was creating a number of legends about avarice, gold, and mind control (some that connect to dragon’s gold, others that connect to witches and mermaids) to make the players that did some studying during the preparation phase wonder what Vaesen they were dealing with.
+The main preparation I did for it was creating a number of legends about avarice, gold, and mind control (some that connect to dragon’s gold, others that connect to witches and mermaids) to make the players that did some studying during the preparation phase wonder what Vaesen are they dealing with.

 The Night Sow is a great investigative horror scenario.
 It does have one issue that is difficult to explain to players that are particularly observant.
 The first victim is aware of the danger of staying out at night and yet she does it and is predictably killed.
 Also, if the Sow can only appear at night, it is difficult for it to be used in the final confrontation (which actually makes it a lot less difficult, but may not be particularly climatic).
 Don't forget to have fun with the antics of the witches posing as artists.

-A Dance With Death The setting is very charming, and the mystery unfolds in intriguing ways.
+A Dance With Death the setting is very charming, and the mystery unfolds in intriguing ways.
 However, the plot is rather confusing, with the Vaesen being involved in a complex triangle of relationships with the two main NPCs.
 Somehow, it feels a bit too contrived to me, but the players seemed to enjoy it a lot, so maybe it is just me.

-Devil on the moor is another great scenario, with a nice, tragic ending.
+Devil on the moor is another great mystery, with a poignant, tragic ending.
 The main issue for the GM to address is how are the players going to figure out that the rage of the Vaesen is focused on a book (and not on a person as it is usual of this type of Vaesen).
 It is important to make it clear that the attacks seem to be centred around the place where the book is, but for that to be noticeable the book needs to be moved around…

 When I ran it, I didn't make the old lady the mother of the dead girl, just her aunt.
+This makes it easier to explain why she felt abandoned by all, because certainly this old lady wouldn't abandon her.

-Song of the Fallen Star this scenario is fun, but it is pretty straightforward to figure out, and suffers from many small inconsistencies, where the major one is the total and absolute lack of communication between the Trolls and the human, whereas the basis of the story is the human actually started playing the kantele to be able to become good friends with all of the Trolls in the whereabouts, and apparently was very successful in that.
-But somehow, the same Trolls do not explain in any way the nature of the agreement they have with him and just retaliate.
-I get the feeling that during the scenario the NPCs are supposed to act with different personalities than the ones that led to the conflict.
-You can wave a lot of those concerns away by just saying that Trolls are strange and mysterious, but that sounds a bit lazy to me.
-And as a fan and a bit of an expert on the Kalevala, I was expecting more from the references to Finnish myth.
+Song of the Fallen Star is very charming, but pretty straightforward to figure out, and suffers from small inconsistencies, where the major one is the total and absolute lack of communication between the Trolls and the human, whereas the basis of the story is that the human actually started playing the kantele to become friends with all of the people/Trolls in the whereabouts, and apparently was very successful in that.
+Yet somehow, the same Trolls do not explain the nature of the agreement they made with him and just retaliate.
+From this I get the feeling that during the scenario the NPCs are supposed to act with different personalities than the ones that led to the conflict.
+You can wave a lot of those concerns away by just saying that Trolls are strange and mysterious, and that the human that dealt with them is too tied to logical and scientific thinking to see what is right in front of his eyes, but it still sounds a bit stretched to me.
+And as a fan and a bit of an expert on the Kalevala (or I used to be, as it has been more

 Comments